 Ok, on to the books!

-Leveled Easy Readers for Emergent Readers
+Books for Emergent Readers

-Let’s be honest…easy reader books for brand spanking new readers are pretty dry and have next to no plot.
+Let’s be honest…easy reader books for brand-spanking new readers are pretty dry and have next to no plot.
 Luckily, children aren’t stuck with these painfully dull books for long.

-Chapter Books for Beginning Readers
+Short Chapter Books for Beginning Readers

 Chapter books for beginning readers need to have…